How to Create Subprojects in Microsoft Project

 Microsoft Project was designed with the idea that one might need to set up subprojects, or projects within projects.
-If you think of a set of manuals, or a company-wide reworking of hardware and software, or a movie (such as Peter Jackson’s “Lord of the Rings” trilogy) where many departments have to coordinate their efforts to all be ready for filming at about the same time, you have an idea of why this might be.
+Think of a set of manuals, or a company-wide reworking of hardware and software, or a movie (such as Peter Jackson’s “Lord of the Rings” trilogy).
+Many departments have to coordinate their efforts to all be ready for filming at about the same time; you have an idea of why this might be.
 But Microsoft set the feature up with a couple of hidden little bonuses, which I’ll talk about in a moment.

 To start with, one simply sets up regular projects.
 Whatever they might be about, whatever one does normally.
 Add tasks, resources, assignments, calendars, and so on.
-Save them, polish them, etc. They can sit on individual drives or shared, but if you know you’re going to be creating a set of subprojects to be parts of another project, best to put them on a shared drive so all concerned can work with them, as individuals and together.
+Save them, polish them, etc. They can sit on individual drives or shared.
+But if you know you’re going to be creating a set of subprojects to be parts of another project, best to put them on a shared drive.
+Then everyone concerned can work with them, as individuals and together.

 For additional subprojects, click the next task row down on the left side of the Gantt chart (where one usually sets these things up) before inserting the next one.
 Turning on the Project Summary Task from the Gantt Chart Tools Format tab is usually a good idea too (Show/Hide group on right).
 Save the master as needed, just like any other project.